CSublow/milestone-project-one/README.md

 The project's markup uses HTML5, and makes as much use of HTML5 semantics as possible using W3C standards.

 ### [CSS3](https://www.w3.org/standards/webdesign/htmlcss)
-The markup is styled using CSS3, which is maintained in separate css files where posible in keeping with the standard of separating structure and presentation.
+The markup is styled using CSS3, which is maintained in separate css files where possible in keeping with the standard of separating structure and presentation.

 ### [Bootstrap 3](https://getbootstrap.com/docs/3.3/)
 The Bootstrap 3 framework was used in order to simplify the process of generating the website's structure and ensuring its responsiveness.